spark1313/GIOCODEX/README.md

 So let it be written, so let it be done.
 Sourcery inscribed into these pages shall be materialized elsewhere as infrastructure.

 ### [Diary](diary.txt)
-* The adventures of my first apprentice are written into this section as they began to dabble into sourcery.
+* The adventures of my first apprentice are written into this section as they began to dabble into spellcraft.